Investigating the Factual Knowledge Boundary of Large Language Models with Retrieval Augmentation: Background and Methodology

 We consider multiple retrieval sources to acquire supporting documents, including dense retrieval~\citep{gao2021unsupervised, pair, Zhuang2022ImplicitFF, Zhou2022SimANS}, sparse retrieval~\citep{robertson2009probabilistic} and ChatGPT.

 For the dense retriever, we utilize RocketQAv2 \citep{rocketqav2} to find semantically relevant documents for questions.
 To achieve this, we train the model on each dataset with the constructed in-domain training data under the settings of RocketQAv2 and leverage Faiss~\citep{faiss} to obtain relevant documents for each question from the candidate corpus.
 For the sparse retriever, we use BM25~\citep{Yang2017AnseriniET} to find lexical relevant documents for questions.
 Similar to previous works~\citep{yu2022generate, ren2023tome}, we regard the generative language model as a ``retriever'' that ``retrieves'' knowledge from its memory, where ChatGPT is instructed to produce relevant documents in response to a given question.

-Furthermore, we consider the mixed retrieval results of the dense and the sparse retrievers as supporting documents.
-For each question, we attach ten supporting documents.
-Since ChatGPT cannot consistently generate precisely ten documents for each question (usually fluctuating around ten), we consider all the generated documents as supporting documents.
-Table~\ref{tab:recall} shows the retrieval performance on each dataset.
-Due to the rapid development in recent years, dense retriever achieves the best retrieval performance.
-For more details, we refer the readers to read a comprehensive survey about the recent progress of dense retrieval based on PLMs~\citep{DRSurvey}.
-Note that if a re-ranking model is employed to re-rank the retrieval results, it is possible to obtain supporting documents with improved recall metrics.
-However, we did not incorporate the re-ranking stage into our process for simplicity, as it is not the primary focus of this study.
+The retrieval results can be found in Appendix~\ref{appendix:retrieval_results}.